Rogers Centre: Motorsports

 Having originated in 1980 at Exhibition Stadium, the Toronto Supercross moved to the Rogers Centre upon its opening in 1989.
 The event was held annually through 1996 before going on hiatus.
 It was revived as a part of the FIM World Supercross GP series in 2004 and joined the AMA Supercross Championship after the two series fully merged in 2008.
 The event ran until 2014 and returned for 2016 and 2017.

-On January 16, 1993, the stadium hosted the Skydome Grand Prix featuring the USAC National Midget Car Series.
-The night of racing featured NASCAR stars John Andretti, Kenny Irwin Jr., Tony Stewart and Indianapolis 500 winner Tom Sneva racing on a 1/6 mile oval track and was broadcast across Canada on TSN.
+Then, on January 16, 1993, the stadium hosted the Skydome Grand Prix featuring the USAC National Midget Car Series.
+The night of racing featured NASCAR stars John Andretti, Kenny Irwin Jr., Tony Stewart and Indianapolis 500 winner Tom Sneva racing on an 1/6 mile oval track and was broadcast across Canada on TSN.

-The Monster Jam monster truck tour hosts an annual event in the month of January.

 Other sports

 Rogers Centre has also hosted exhibition cricket, gaelic football, hurling, Australian rules football and tennis.

 It hosted the 1993 IAAF World Indoor Track and Field Championships.

-On May 31, 1997, the venue hosted a post-Olympic track and field event that pitted Olympic track champions Donovan Bailey and Michael Johnson, in a 150 m race billed as a competition for the title of the "World's Fastest Man".
+On May 31, 1997, the venue hosted a post-Olympic track and field event that pitted Olympic track champions Donovan Bailey and Michael Johnson, in a 150 m race billed as a competition for the title of the "World's Fastest Man", given media disputes over that title during the 1996 Summer Olympics in Atlanta.
 Bailey won the race, completing it in a time of 15 seconds and winning the $1.5 million prize.
 Johnson pulled up lame at the 110 m mark claiming a quadriceps injury.

-Rogers Centre is the site of several major high school and collegiate sporting competitions, such as the Prentice Cup for baseball.
+Rogers Centre is the site of several major high school and collegiate sporting competitions, such as the Prentice Cup for high school baseball.
 Since 2008, the Rogers Centre is the host of the Greater Toronto high schools' Metro Bowl.